 They are available for children and young people, from 0-18 years, who live in West Sussex and have a disability and/or additional need.
-Families who are in receipt of either the middle or high care component of the Disability Living Allowance (DLA) for their disabled child or young person qualify for services automatically.
+Families who are in receipt of either the middle or high care component of the Disability Living Allowance (DLA) or Personal Independence Payments (PIP) for their disabled child or young person qualify for services automatically.

-For families of children and young people who have a similar level of need, but are not receiving DLA, short break providers offer a simple self-assessment to assess eligibility.
+For families of children and young people who have a similar level of need, but are not receiving DLA or PIP, Short Breaks providers offer a simple self-assessment to assess eligibility.

-Information about all Short Breaks services can be found in the document below.
+Information about all Short Breaks services can be found on the West Sussex Local Offer website.

 Activities are provided at a charge similar to what a child or young person would be charged for a comparable activity.
 All additional costs, such as 1:1 support or equipment to do the activity are funded through the Short Breaks programme.

 Parents or carers of disabled children and young people who need support from us may also qualify for direct payments to pay for assistance of their own choosing.

 The Family Support and Short Breaks service statement sets out some services offered by West Sussex County Council.